moneta-rb/moneta/README.md

 ## Supported backends

-Out of the box, it supports the following backends:
+Out of the box, it supports the following backends.
+Use the backend name symbol in the Moneta constructor (e.g. `Moneta.new(:Memory)`).

 * Memory:
     * In-memory store (`:Memory`)